thearn/nreltraining2013/docs/bem.rst

 BEM Rotor Assembly
 ------------------------------------------------------------------------

-Now that we've defined the two primary components, we can create the an assembly that uses them to model a wind turbine.
+Now that we've defined the two primary components, we can create an assembly that uses them to model a wind turbine.
 The component definition requires some coding, but this plugin has already provided that for you.
 So create a new project in the OpenMDAO GUI and filter the Library tab with ``nrel``.
 You should see all of the classes defined above show up there, as well as two more: ``BEM`` and ``AutoBEM``.

-We'll get to ``BEM`` and ``AutoBEM`` in bit, but first we're going to test out the BladeElement and BEMPerf components.
+We'll get to ``BEM`` and ``AutoBEM`` in a bit, but first we're going to test out the BladeElement and BEMPerf components.
 From the Library, drag ``BladeElement`` into the ``top`` assembly, and give it the name *BE0*.
-Then double click on the newly created instance and take a make sure all the inputs and outputs are there.
-You can run this component by itself, but thats not very interesting.
+Then double-click on the newly-created instance and take a moment to make sure all the inputs and outputs are there.
+You could run this component by itself, but thats not very interesting.
 Create two more instances of ``BladeElement`` and name them *BE1* and *BE2*.
 Now you have three BladeElements, so create a ``BEMPerf`` instance named *perf* and set the number of elements to 3 when prompted.